Never heard of BART test? Few people have.

 So, let me put the challenge out there….If the PALEO DIET is as good as a whole-foods, plant-based diet, then go ahead and prove it with Bart tests.
 Same challenge goes for the Atkins’ diet, the Wheat Belly recommendation, the Ketosis diets, and on and on…BART test it.
 If it is Bart neutral, Bart zero, then it may be just as good as whole-plant-based foods.

 “…imagine the damage done by 3 [fat-laden] meals a day, 7 days a week, 365 days a year for decades” See End Note #2

-- The BRAT diet, is one that used to be, and no longer is, recommended for people suffering from diarrhea and dehydration.
+- The BRAT diet, [not to be confused with a BART test], is one that used to be, and no longer is, recommended for people suffering from diarrhea and dehydration.
 It has since been deemed to be of little or no benefit so has fallen out of favour.
 The BART test, or as I refer to it, the BART DIET measure temporary “paralysis” to the elasticity of one’s arteries.